chumingqian/Deploy_Yolov4_On_Ultra96_v2/README_eng.md

 Every  epoch inculde 400 images, so 50 * 400  + 288 =  20288 is correct.

+The reason we divide the 20288 images  into 51 epochs to test  that  the ultra96_v2's  memory  is 2 G.
+It is often occurs running  out of  memory  and cause the connection  refused.

+Here is the  solution we use.  extanding the  swap space  temporary.

 #####   The result  as shown in the figure.